GoMyCode-nextGen/javascript-functions/Readme.md

 returnParameter(2); // -> 2
 returnParameter("Hi"); // -> "Hi"
 ```
-Write a function called add that takes two numbers as parameters and when invoked adds them together then return the result.
+6.Write a function called add that takes two numbers as parameters and when invoked adds them together then return the result.

 ```js
 function add(firstNumber, secondNumber) {